griptape-ai/griptape-docs/docs/griptape-framework/structures/prompt-drivers.md

-# Prompt Drivers
+## Overview

-Prompt drivers are used by Griptape structures to make calls to the underlying foundation models. **OpenAiChatPromptDriver** is the default prompt driver used in all structures.
+Prompt Drivers are used by Griptape Structures to make API calls to the underlying LLMs.
+[OpenAiChatPromptDriver](../../reference/griptape/drivers/prompt/openai_chat_prompt_driver.md) is the default prompt driver used in all structures.

 You can instantiate drivers and pass them to structures: